ElvisKurtovic/student-workbook/src/reflections/wk6/day1.md

 What is Component based architecture?
 <!-- enter you answer in the space below -->
 ```
+Allows you to break your application into smaller, reusable pieces (components) which you can then use to build out a more complicated structure.
 ```

 What are some benefits of Component based architecture?